In This Article

 Key Takeaway

 New Jersey's gambling tax rules differ from federal in several important ways that benefit NJ taxpayers.
 The netting method allows you to offset losses against winnings without itemizing, NJ still allows 100% netting (no 90% cap), and lottery prizes under $10,000 per drawing are exempt at the state level.
 Understanding these differences can significantly reduce your combined federal and NJ tax bill.
-Learn about our gambling tax services
+Learn about the gambling tax services

-Related reading: The 90% Gambling Loss Cap | DraftKings & FanDuel NJ Tax Guide | Gambling tax services
+Related reading: The 90% Gambling Loss Cap | DraftKings & FanDuel NJ Tax Guide | Prediction Market Taxes: Kalshi, Polymarket, Robinhood | Gambling tax services